CSE: Prevention, Protection & Prosecution

 - Organisations working in safeguarding, child protection, youth mental health, homelessness, addiction, counselling, victim support, rape and sexual abuse services

-If you would like more information about this Prevention, Protection and Prosecution training course or would like to discuss how this course can be tailored to your needs including your local safeguarding board’s CSE toolkit and referral process, please contact us by calling 01332 362 120 or emailing us.
+We are now only running this course as a bespoke.
+If you would like to train your staff in CSE Prevention, Protection and Prosecution and discuss how the above can be tailored to your needs including your local safeguarding board’s CSE toolkit and referral process, please contact us by calling 01332 362 120 or emailing us.